 The purpose of this page is to provide an overview of the National Preparedness Goal.
-The National Incident Management System is intended to be used by the whole community.
-The intended audience for this page is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and local, state, tribal, territorial, insular area, and Federal governments.
+The intended audience for this page is the whole community–individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and state, local, tribal, territorial, insular area and Federal governments.

-The National Preparedness Goal, released in September 2011, defines what it means for the whole community to be prepared for all types of disasters and emergencies.
+The National Preparedness Goal defines what it means for the whole community to be prepared for all types of disasters and emergencies.
 The goal itself is succinct:

 “A secure and resilient nation with the capabilities required across the whole community to prevent, protect against, mitigate, respond to, and recover from the threats and hazards that pose the greatest risk.”

 These risks include events such as natural disasters, disease pandemics, chemical spills and other manmade hazards, terrorist attacks and cyber attacks.

 To learn more about the commitment to whole community involvement, visit the whole community page on this site.